Counselling for Distressed Couples in Melbourne

 Distressed couples constantly face hostile and volatile conflict, and they do not know how to de-escalate on their own.
 Each partner gets caught in a whirlwind of intense emotions that takes over them.
 As each partner ends up distressed they defend against the underlying hurt feelings.
 Often, what underlies angry reactions is an actual longing that gets displaced.
 When distressed couples react, it is hard to see their underlying need for closeness.
 When couples can get in touch with what is underneath their anger, they can rebuild a secure foundation together.

 Couples counselling for distressed couples offers them an opportunity to understand the underlying experiences behind their reactions, so they can express the more vulnerable feelings.
-Counselling allows couples to process their responses in a way that creates a more secure holding for them.
+Counselling in Melbourne services allows couples to process their responses in a way that creates a more secure holding for them.
 Therapy allows escalating couples to slow down and process their responses within the therapeutic containment of the session, so each partner can begin to relate from a softer position.